niller-g/mlops/reports/README.md

 > *We used a simple argparser, that worked in the following way: Python  my_script.py --lr 1e-3 --batch_size 25*
 >
 > Answer:
+We used Hydra to load YAML configs in our configs folder.
+For instance, train.py has a Hydra decorator that reads parameters like batch_size, lr, and max_epochs.
+To run an experiment, we can do something like: python src/mlops/train.py train.batch_size=8 train.lr=2e-5 train.max_epochs=3 Hydra then overrides the default values in configs/config.yaml with those command-line arguments.
+This keeps our hyperparameters organized in one place and makes it simple to run multiple experiments with different settings, all while logging them in W&B.

 --- question 12 fill here ---